ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 ### Merging array values items

-Arrays are either overwritten or appended.
+Arrays are either overwritten or appended/prepended.
 This is controlled by the first element of the new array.
-If this first element is the string `"append"` then the content are appended, otherwise it is overwritten.
+If this first element is the string `"append"` then the new contents are appended, if it is `"prepend"` then the new contents are prepended.
+Otherwise the new contents replace the existing contents.

 For example: